ARIMA Model Estimation and Model Selection

 After deciding on the Order of Integration (d = 1), we must specify the order of autoregression (p) and moving average (q).
 To accomplish this, we can use various Information Criteria.
 Here, we will estimate Akaike’s Information Criteria (AIC) and Schwarz or Bayesian Information Criteria (SIC).
 You can learn more about AIC and SIC from Information Criteria post.

-We will estimate various different combinations of ‘p’ and ‘q’ with d = 1 and estimate the Information criteria for each.
-This allows us to compare all the ARIMA models with different specifications.
+We will estimate various combinations of ‘p’ and ‘q’ with d = 1 and estimate the Information criteria for each.
+Therefore, this allows us to compare all the ARIMA models with different specifications.

 SpecificationAICSIC